vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 \[and\] because one sees a general agreement \[with other instruments of knowledge\] as for parts \[of the teachings\] which aim at perceptible things ||101

-98Bhattacharyya attributes instead to these non-Vedic authors the intention to better understand the Veda: “As they try to dive deep into the subject-matter of the Vedas \[…\]” \(Bhattacharyya 1978, p.
+[^98]: Bhattacharyya attributes instead to these non-Vedic authors the intention to better understand the Veda: “As they try to dive deep into the subject-matter of the Vedas \[…\]” \(Bhattacharyya 1978, p.
 553\).

-99Shah also glosses *artha * with *viṣaya*, Shah 1975-1992, p.
+[^99]: Shah also glosses *artha * with *viṣaya*, Shah 1975-1992, p.
 76.

-100E.g. non-violence \( *ahiṃsā*\) and truthfulness \( *satyavacana*\), as claimed by Kumārila, who accuses the Buddhists to have copied them from the Vedas, see TV ad 1.3.4, Subbāśāstrī 1929-1934, p.
+[^100]: E.g. non-violence \( *ahiṃsā*\) and truthfulness \( *satyavacana*\), as claimed by Kumārila, who accuses the Buddhists to have copied them from the Vedas, see TV ad 1.3.4, Subbāśāstrī 1929-1934, p.
 194, ll.12–13.

-101The first verse implements a Mīmāṃsā approach, arguing out of *svataḥ prāmāṇya*, the second a Nyāya approach, arguing out of the reliability of the author, with a focus on the *kāraṇadoṣa*-part of the argument mentioned in the preceding verse, the third a Nyāya approach, like in the Āyurveda-Veda argument, with a focus on the *bādha*-part of the same argument.
+[^101]: The first verse implements a Mīmāṃsā approach, arguing out of *svataḥ prāmāṇya*, the second a Nyāya approach, arguing out of the reliability of the author, with a focus on the *kāraṇadoṣa*-part of the argument mentioned in the preceding verse, the third a Nyāya approach, like in the Āyurveda-Veda argument, with a focus on the *bādha*-part of the same argument.
 For more details on the function of this section see the introductory study, section II.4.6.
 Although Shah 1975-1992 is correct in pointing to a “general agreement between those parts of the sacred texts which explain visible matters and the external things” \( *āgamonā je thoḍā bhāgo dṛṣṭārthanuṃ nirūpaṇ kare che temno bāhyārth sāthe* *prāyaḥ saṃvad*, Shah 1975-1992, p.
 77\), in his English synopsis Shah seems to miss the sense of *ekadeśasaṃvāda* \(for which, see introductory study, sections II.4.1 and II.4.2\) and translates: “All scriptures are authentic because all are found to be true on this question or that, just like Vedas” \(Shah 1992-97, p.
 18\).

 39